- Can a Window Air Conditioner Be Recharged?

 There are a few methods for finding a leak, from a visual inspection to filling a unit with Nitrogen and using soap to find the leak.

-Leak detectors can also be bought, which sniff out a refrigerant leak and will make a fast audible beep as it moves closer to it.
+Refrigerant leak detectors can also be bought, which sniff out a refrigerant leak and will make a fast audible beep as it moves closer to it.

 It is common for leaks to occur at joints which often require soldering them together again.